-Over the last years, different methods of trademark value assessment have been widely implemented in such fields as financial accounting, mergers and acquisitions, investor relations, corporate management, licensing and franchising, borrowing capacity justification, legal arguments, tax planning.
-At the same time, there is a dispute among marketing specialists over the necessity of brand cost a ssessment.
+Over the last year, different methods of trademark value assessment have been widely implemented in such fields as financial accounting, mergers and acquisitions, investor relations, corporate management, licensing and franchising, borrowing capacity justification, legal arguments, tax planning.

+At the same time, there is a dispute among marketing specialists over the necessity of brand cost assessment (Nikulina, 2012).
 All the arguments against the brand cost assessment can be reduced to the following: